Start main page content

 Second Year

 The emphasis of this unit is on the reinforcement of language skills both in lectures and conversation tutorials.
-In addition, selected texts from the 18th to 21st century are studied.
-Students are introduced to different genres of literature and methods of Literary Analysis by reading and discussing a selection of poetry, dramatic and narrative prose texts.
+In addition, selected texts from 19th to 21st century are studied.
+Students are introduced to different genres of Literature and methods of Literary Analysis by reading and discussing a selection of short stories, poetry, and graphic novels.

 Third Year

-This course is divided into two parts focussing on literature with relevance to the African continent: In the first teaching block, the acclaimed novel by Uwe Timm, Morenga, dealing critically with the genocide of the Herero and Nama in the former German South-West Africa (now Namibia), will be examined.
+This course is divided into two parts focussing on literature with relevance to the African continent: In the first teaching block, the much awaited and critically acclaimed first novel in German by Sharon Dodua Otoo Adas Raum (2021) will be examined.
 In the second teaching block, the prizewinning thriller, Die Mauer, by Max Annas that takes place in a South African gated community, will be critically discussed.
 Various concepts such as belonging, interculturality and postcolonial theory will be introduced in this course.

-One lecture per week deals with the reinforcement of German grammar at an advanced level (one period per week).
-Various texts will be read and produced from a stylistic point of view, sensitising students to ways in which language mediates our perception of the world and especially contemporary German culture.
+Description change: Two lecture periods and one tutorial per week deals with the reinforcement of German grammar, text production and spoken language at an advanced level (B1).
+In the two Composition & Stylistics lecture periods, various texts will be read and produced from a stylistic point of view, sensitising students to ways in which language mediates our perception of the world and especially contemporary German culture.

-With a focus on language and cultural negotiations of contemporary Germany, intercultural communication and (mis)understanding will be the focus of the course.
-One period per week throughout the semester will be devoted to exercises in reading and writing competency based on weekly tasks.
+With a focus on language and cultural negotiations of contemporary Germany, intercultural communication, multilingual texts and linguistic properties of German will be the focus of the course.
+One period per week throughout the semester will be devoted to exercises in speaking, reading and writing competency based on weekly tasks.

 Postgraduate Programmes